LiLabAtVT/I2GDS2025/Group3/README.md

 ## Environment setup and tool installation
 Before running the scripts, follow these steps to create and activate the environment and install the necessary tools.

-*Environment creation:* create a new Conda environment and assign it any name.
+**Environment creation:** create a new Conda environment and assign it any name.
 In this example, we name it “bisulfite” and specify Python 3.10 to ensure compatibility with the tools.
 ```
 conda create -n bisulfite -c conda-forge -c bioconda python=3.10
 ```
-*Environment activation*
-Activate the newly created environment so that all installed packages and tools will be available for use.
+**Environment activation:** Activate the newly created environment so that all installed packages and tools will be available for use.
 ```
 source activate bisulfite
 ```
-*Tool installation*
-Install the software packages needed for the first two steps of the pipeline: UMI-tools (for UMI extraction) and Trim Galore (for adapter and quality trimming).
+**Tool installation:**: Install the software packages needed for the first two steps of the pipeline: UMI-tools (for UMI extraction) and Trim Galore (for adapter and quality trimming).
 Channel priority settings are adjusted to avoid dependency conflicts during installation.
 ```
 # Install UMI-tools
 conda install -c bioconda umi_tools -y